YukeHuang123/AntiScam/items/report.md

   We managed to successfully test some functionalities like "onCreate" or "onClick".
 By examining the specifics of the code within these methods, we could check if the appropriate actions were being triggered.
 For instance, if we clicked the button, we would certainly know if there was an error by looking at the interface and database to check if that's the right function we wanted to achieve.

 - Black box testing:

+  - We wrote some black box testing by Junit to ensure our tokenizer, parser functions are implemented correctly.

 <br> <hr>